Anarcho-capitalism: Non-aggression principle

-In general, Rothbard describes the non-aggression axiom as a prohibition against initiating force—or the threat of force—against persons (including direct violence, assault, and murder) or property (including fraud, burglary, theft, and taxation).
-The initiation of force is usually referred to as aggression or coercion.
+In general, Rothbard describes the non-aggression axiom as a prohibition against initiating force, or the threat of force, against persons (including direct violence, assault, and murder) or property (including fraud, burglary, theft, and taxation).
+Violations of property rights (including the self-ownership) is usually referred by anarcho-capitalists as aggression or coercion.
 The difference between anarcho-capitalists and other libertarians is largely one of the degree to which they take this axiom.
-Minarchist libertarians such as libertarian political parties would retain the state in some smaller and less invasive form, retaining at the very least public police, courts, and military.
+Minarchist libertarians, such as libertarian political parties would retain the state in some smaller and less invasive form, retaining at the very least public police, courts, and military.
 However, others might give further allowance for other government programs.
-In contrast, Rothbard rejects any level of "state intervention", defining the state as a coercive monopoly and as the only entity in human society, excluding acknowledged criminals, that derives its income entirely from coercion, in the form of taxation, which Rothbard describes as "compulsory seizure of the property of the State's inhabitants, or subjects."
+In contrast, Rothbard rejects any level of "state intervention", defining the state as a coercive monopoly and as the only entity in human society, excluding acknowledged criminals, that derives its income entirely from coercion, in the form of taxation, which Rothbard describes as "compulsory seizure of the property of the state's inhabitants, or subjects."

-Some anarcho-capitalists such as Rothbard accept the non-aggression axiom on an intrinsic moral or natural law basis.
-It is in terms of the non-aggression principle that Rothbard defined his interpretation of anarchism, "a system which provides no legal sanction for such aggression ['against person and property']"; and wrote that "what anarchism proposes to do, then, is to abolish the State, i.e. to abolish the regularized institution of aggressive coercion".
-In an interview published in the American libertarian journal The New Banner, Rothbard stated that "capitalism is the fullest expression of anarchism, and anarchism is the fullest expression of capitalism".
+Some anarcho-capitalists, including Rothbard, accept the non-aggression axiom on an intrinsic moral or natural law basis.
+It is in terms of the non-aggression principle that Rothbard defined his interpretation of anarchism, "a system which provides no legal sanction for such aggression "against persons and property" and wrote that "what anarchism proposes to do, then, is to abolish the State, i.e. to abolish the regularized institution of aggressive coercion."
+In an interview published in the American libertarian journal The New Banner, Rothbard stated that "capitalism is the fullest expression of anarchism, and anarchism is the fullest expression of capitalism."